 Listeners who enjoy the Mozart flute concertos will undoubtedly enjoy these as well.
-Even though Graf was a generation older than Mozart, it's likely that the works on this CD were written in the 1770s – the same decade that Mozart wrote his two flute concertos.
-Like Mozart’s, Graf’s concertos are brilliant and melodic, with exciting tutti sections (everybody’s playing), lyrical middle movements, and concluding movements that are relatively short, brisk and playful.
+Even though Graf was a generation older than Mozart, the works on this CD were likely written in the 1770s – the same decade that Mozart wrote his two flute concertos.
+Like Mozart’s, Graf’s concertos are brilliant and melodic, with new tutti sections (everybody’s playing), lyrical middle movements, and concluding movements that are relatively short, brisk, and playful.
 They are also harmonically rich and instilled with a Mozartian elegance.

-The whole production is up to cpo's usual standards.
-Flute soloist Gaby Pas-Van Riet has served as principal flute of the Orchestra of the European Community under Barenboim, Karajan and Abbado and was also first chair in the Stuttgart Radio Symphony.
+The whole production is up to CPO’s usual standards.
+Flute soloist Gaby Pas-Van Riet has served as principal flute of the Orchestra of the European Community under Barenboim, Karajan, and Abbado and was also the first chair in the Stuttgart Radio Symphony.
 The Südwestdeutsche Kammerorchester Pforzheim (say that ten times real fast!) are splendid under Johannes Moesus.
 I’m sure that anyone still reading will thoroughly enjoy this.

 A Great Flute Virtuoso

-Friedrich Hartmann Graf is as little-known today as he was immensely popular in his lifetime, when he enjoyed great esteem as a virtuoso flautist and composer.
+Friedrich Hartmann Graf is as little-known today as he was immensely popular in his life when he enjoyed high esteem as a virtuoso flutist and composer.
 His works, whether printed or (as most often happened) in manuscript, were disseminated far and wide.
-His many unprinted compositions were distributed by such renowned publishing firms as Breitkopf and by the composer himself, who was apparently no less business-minded than Leopold Mozart and Joseph Haydn and offered his music to a select group of subscribers.
+Such renowned publishing firms distributed his many unprinted compositions as Breitkopf and by the composer himself, who was apparently no less business-minded than Leopold Mozart and Joseph Haydn and offered his music to a select group of subscribers.
 To quote a contemporary, “The compositions for his favorite instrument are held in great esteem by connoisseurs of that instrument, especially in England, Holland, and Switzerland, and are exceptionally popular at many German courts.”
 Incidentally, their popularity in Holland was no accident, for his brother Christian Ernst headed the chapel of Willem V of Orange in The Hague, where Hartmann was a frequent and welcome visitor.
 The four flute concertos on our recording are marvelously entertaining additions to the early classical repertoire.

-Friedrich Hartmann Graf (23 August 1727 – 19 August 1795) was a German flautist and composer.
-Graf was born 23 August 1727 in Rudolstadt.
-He was trained by his father Johann Graf and then served as a drummer in a Dutch army regiment where he was taken as a prisoner of war by the English.
-After he returned in 1759 he became a flutist and conductor in Hamburg for five years.
+Friedrich Hartmann Graf (23 August 1727 – 19 August 1795) was a German flutist and composer.
+Graf was born on 23 August 1727 in Rudolstadt.
+His father, Johann Graf trained him, and then served as a drummer in a Dutch army regiment where he was taken as a prisoner of war by the English.
+After he returned in 1759, he became a flutist and conductor in Hamburg for five years.

-“Since 1984 I have given Master Classes in Belgium, France, Germany and Holland, to name a few.
-In 1989 I was a member of the jury of the International Kuhlau Competition for flute in Uelzen (Germany) and in 2004 of the ARD International Competition (flute) in Munich.”
+“Since 1984, I have given Master Classes in Belgium, France, Germany, and Holland, to name a few.
+In 1989 I was a member of the jury of the International Kuhlau Competition for flute in Uelzen (Germany) and 2004 of the ARD International Competition (flute) in Munich.”